How to Repair a Damaged Electrical Wire – junction box wiring to complete the wire splice repair. This project is continued from Part 2.

 The junction box cover plate attaches with two screws that are provided with the box.
 Note the cover plate has “Under Side” stamped on the lid to indicate the side that faces the box.

 Slide the cover plate on the junction box and tighten the two screws.
-Cover plates are required by code.
+Cover plates are required by the National Electrical Code.

 Here’s a photo of the completed wire repair splice and new junction boxes:

-After the junction box wiring is complete, check your work and turn on the circuit breaker to restore the electricity.
+After the junction box wiring is complete turn on the circuit breaker to restore the electricity.
 Use the non-contact voltage detector to verify the wires are powered.
 Check that the lights and/or electrical outlets are functioning.
 If outlets are powered by the circuit, verify the outlets are working and wired correctly with the receptacle tester.